Healthcare Workers Refusing Covid Vaccines: A Medical Doctor Explains Why

 AstraZeneca’s vaccine against Covid-19

 The vaccine developed by AstraZeneca for Covid-19 uses a different strategy.
-It takes a piece of genetic material from the SARS CoV-2 virus and inserts it into a common cold virus — an adenovirus.
+It takes a piece of genetic material from the SARS CoV-2 virus and inserts it into a common cold virus—an adenovirus.
 The genetics of the adenovirus vector are altered so it is not infectious.
-The adenovirus then enters the cell to stimulate the creation of the spike protein.2
+The adenovirus then enters the cell to stimulate the creation of spike proteins.2

 The good news is that clinics can store the AstraZeneca vaccine at normal refrigerator temperatures for up to six months.
 The bad news is it seems to be less effective than either Pfizer or Moderna.